gildani007/cicd-proof/README.md

 ### Adding New Environments

 To add a new environment (e.g., staging, production):
-1. Create a new directory under `deployments/`
+1. Create a new directory under `deployments/`.
-2. Add environment-specific `config.yml` file with common variables
+2. Add environment-specific `config.yml` file with common variables.
-3. Create stack subdirectories as needed
+3. Create stack subdirectories as needed.

 ### Adding New Stacks

 To add a new stack type:
-1. Create the module under `modules/stacks/[new-stack]`
+1. Create the module under `modules/stacks/[new-stack]`.
-2. Create deployment directories as needed
+2. Create deployment directories as needed.
-3. Ensure `terragrunt.hcl` files reference the root configuration
+3. Ensure `terragrunt.hcl` files reference the root configuration.

 ## Best Practices